aravind-dd-11556/NAS-AI/README.md

     -   **Build Command**: `npm run build`
     -   **Output Directory**: `.next` (or `out` if using static export)
 8.  **Deploy**: Click **Deploy**.
 Your app will be live and will auto-deploy on future commits.

+## Inspiration

+This project is inspired by [No-as-a-Service](https://github.com/hotheadhacker/no-as-a-service) by hotheadhacker.
+We built upon the original concept to include AI-powered rejections, multi-language support, and integrations.